The GED certificate is awarded to a student who passes the four subject tests of the GED exam.

 GED testing is for individuals who never completed their regular high school education.
 You cannot be currently registered for another educational program and not already hold a high school diploma.

-In most states, you must be at least 18 years old but 16 and 17-year olds may in most states qualify as well if they meet strict under-age requirements.
-For the situation in your state, check this article.
+In most states, you must be at least 18 years old, but 16 and 17-year-olds may in most states qualify as well if they meet strict underage requirements.
+To learn all about the GED age requirement in your state, <- check this article.

-Procedures may vary by state but in general, you can only sit for the GED test as an under-age applicant (16 or 127 years of age) if you meet the requirements listed under the next question.
+Procedures may vary by state, but in general, you can only sit for the GED test as an under-age applicant (16 or 17 years of age) if you meet the requirements listed under the next question.

 I Am Underage – Can I Test Or Attend A GED Prep Class?

-In most states, the following applies for 16 and 17-year-olds if they want to register for the GED test or a GED course.
+In most states, the following applies to 16 and 17-year-olds if they want to register for the GED test or a GED course.

 - You must hold an official Withdrawal Letter from your last school or your school district